AT&T vs. Mint Mobile: Which is right for you?

 |Minimum term||1 month||3 months|

-Though T-Mobile has vastly improved over the years and has thus far built out the largest 5G network in the nation today, AT&T still has a solid reputation for great coverage across the country, and it's home to one of the most expansive LTE networks.
-It's also making strides to expand its 5G network with blazing fast 5G download speeds.
+Though T-Mobile has vastly improved over the years and has thus far built out the largest 5G network in the nation today, AT&T still has a solid reputation for great coverage across the country, and AT&T's network shines in rural areas thanks to its reliable LTE coverage.
+It's also making strides to expand its 5G network with mid-band coverage to help close the gap with T-Mobile.

 If you were hoping to get some premium data and hotspot data, which isn't included with the Starter plan, then paying a bit extra for the Extra and Elite plans might be worth it to you.
 With AT&T, you're fortunately able to mix and match plans, so every single member of the family can pick which plan suits them best.
 For example, dad can get the Elite plan, while Mom and Jacob go with the Starter plan.
 Everyone wins.

 In addition to unlimited talk, text, and data, all of AT&T's unlimited plans include unlimited international texting to 120+ countries as well as unlimited talk, text, and data in Mexico and Canada.
-As a new promotion, you'll also get 6 months of free access to Stadia Pro, or Google's game streaming service.
-Just in case free games every month don't tempt you, an HBO Max subscription is included with the top Unlimited Elite plan.
 It's the most expensive plan coming in at $85 per month for a single line, but it's the only plan that will get you HD streaming if that's something you're interested in, along with 30GB of hotspot data, so you can stay connected wherever you go.

 Unlike other carriers, Mint Mobile doesn't try to overwhelm you with features that you don't actually need in a cell phone plan.
 So if you're trying to save some money on your phone bill, it's an outstanding MVNO to consider.
-Mint uses T-Mobile's 4G LTE and 5G network, so you'll likely get fantastic service, but it's always wise to check your coverage (opens in new tab) before signing up.
+Mint uses T-Mobile's 4G LTE and 5G network, so you'll likely get fantastic service.

 |Header Cell - Column 0||4GB||10GB||15GB||Unlimited|